facebookresearch/EgoCom-Dataset/README.md

-# EgoCom: A Multi-person Multi-modal Egocentric Communications Dataset
+# EgoCom:A Multi-person Multi-modal Egocentric Communications Dataset

 Egocentric Communications (EgoCom) is a first-of-its-kind natural conversations dataset containing multi-modal human communication data captured simultaneously from the participants' egocentric perspectives.
 The EgoCom dataset includes 38.5 hours of conversations comprised of synchronized embodied stereo audio and egocentric video along with 240,000 ground-truth, time-stamped word-level transcriptions and speaker labels from 34 diverse speakers.